The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 The URA Master Plan is an essential tool for property buyers in Singapore, providing valuable insights into the future development of the city-state.
 By understanding how to read and interpret the plan, buyers can make informed decisions and find their ideal home or investment property.

-The Master Plan, updated every five years, offers a colour-coded Legend that designates specific land uses, such as residential, commercial, transportation, and more.
+The Master Plan, updated every five years, offers a colour-coded legend that designates specific land uses, such as residential, commercial, transportation, and more.
 By examining the Legend, buyers can identify areas suitable for their needs, whether it’s proximity to schools, malls, green spaces, transportation, or other amenities.
 The plan also includes information on plot ratios, which determine the maximum gross floor area of a development, allowing buyers to assess the density and height of neighbouring properties.
-Notable sites on the Master Plan include white sites, which tend to become integrated or mixed-use developments of higher value, and civic and community institutions, which can include facilities like libraries, community centres, or reformative centres.
+Notable sites on the Master Plan include white sites, which become integrated or mixed-use developments of higher value, and civic and community institutions, which can include facilities like libraries, community centres, or reformative centres.

-Additionally, buyers can identify places of worship, business sites (Business 1 and Business 2), and business parks, such as the upcoming Punggol Digital District.
+Buyers can identify places of worship, business sites (Business 1 and Business 2), and business parks, such as the upcoming Punggol Digital District.
 By leveraging the insights provided by the URA Master Plan, property buyers can make strategic decisions that align with their goals and maximise their investment potential.

 Planning to sell your house soon?
 Let us help you get a good price by connecting you with a premier property agent.